fazcorp/sotc.templates/README.md

 - keep the credit even if you heavily edit the template.
 - you may take inspiration from these templates, i don't mind, but do not pass it off as your own entire idea.
 - requests? questions? confused? other fun stuff? contact me @cornflowers. !

-- (important notes: i will not make requests to fit your own character, and any requests i take will be posted here to be used by others as well. i probably won't do requests immediately most of the time, i could end up saving them to do at a later date.)
+# other notes.
+- requests are currently open, you can ping/dm me accordingly or fill out [this form]()
+- all my formats are non-nitro inclusive, though i can't promise they'll look the way they are intended to.
+- requests i take will be posted here, meaning they will be f2u for everybody including you!!
+- i can't take requests for specific characters; that's a seperate thing that i'm going to end up offering seperately
+- requests probably won't be done immediately or even soon after requests, i tend to wait for motivation or periods of time i have nothing to do LOL

 there's no need to download anything, clicking on the respective files will open a tab where you are able to copy and paste.